erik1968/analog-smith21/content/pages/blog/workplace.md

   Tartarian remnants in Russia:: What do we really know about our pasts?
 Deep thought project...
 excerpt: >-
   Russia used to be ruled by a vast empire known as "Great Tartaria"..
-Here's a visual adaptation of one of the remnant statues > a chimera-like human-lion hybrid creature > that are scattered across our planet.
+So, when I found this image I decided to express it in the context of the principles of design [ as translated by designer Chipp Kidd in his "Go Exercises" we did in an early design foundations project.
 date: '2019-03-24'
 thumb_image: images/Stewart-SmithE_ChipKidGoExercises-Legal-Purchased-Image_800px.jpg
 thumb_image_alt: A leather notebook and a pen on a wooden working table